MattFiler/OpenCAGE/README.md

 - Integrate compilation and reset from the launcher into the editor

 This is an ongoing project, supported financially by the community.
-I don't expect donations, but if you'd like to contribute you can do so via [GitHub Sponsors](https://github.com/sponsors/MattFiler)!
-Similarly, this project is fully open source, and any contributions are welcome!
+I don't expect donations, but if you'd like to contribute you can do so via [GitHub Sponsors](https://github.com/sponsors/MattFiler), where a variety of options are available!
+Similarly, this project is fully open source, and any code contributions are welcome!

 ## Final mentions